Heavy-tailed random vectros: theory and applications: Heavy tails and preliminary results

 \subsection{Heavy-tailed distributions}

-Here we refer some necessary preliminary definitions in relation with the classes of heavy-tailed distributions in uni-variate case, as also in relation with some corresponding indexes, see for more details and applications of these classes in \cite{embrechts:kluepellberg:mikosch:1997}, \cite{foss:korshunov:zachary:2013}, \cite{leipus:siaulys:konstantinides:2023}.
-Let notice that for sake of compactness of the paper, together with the multivariate distribution classes, we define the following uni-variate distribution classes only for distributions $V$ with support on $\bbr_+=[0,\,\infty)$.
-In what follows we assume that $r_V=\infty$.
+Here we refer some necessary preliminary definitions in relation with the classes of heavy-tailed distributions in one-dimensional case, as also in relation with some corresponding indexes, see for more details about properties and applications of these classes in \cite{embrechts:kluepellberg:mikosch:1997}, \cite{foss:korshunov:zachary:2013}, \cite{leipus:siaulys:konstantinides:2023}.
+Let notice that for sake of compactness of the paper, together with the multivariate distribution classes, we define the following one-dimensional distribution classes only for distributions $V$ with support on $\bbr_+=[0,\,\infty)$.
+In what follows in this subsection, we assume that $\bV(x)>0$, for all $x \in \bbr$.

 We say that a distribution $V$ has heavy tail, symbolically $V \in \mathcal{K}$, if for any $\vep >0$, it holds \beao \int_0^{\infty} e^{\vep\,x}\,V(dx)=\infty\,. \eeao